-10As an aside, Figure 5 also demonstrates a clear downward trend in lenient bail for the low risk scores as they get higher (from 0 to 5).
+&lt;sup>11As an aside, Figure 5 also demonstrates a clear downward trend in lenient bail for the low risk scores as they get higher (from 0 to 5).
 However, moderate risk scores receive similar lenience across the score range (from 6 to 13).
 One likely explanation is that even though judges do not receive the underlying risk scores, it is obvious to them which cases are the lowest risk.
 In cases with the lowest risk (scores near 0), the person arrested has little or no criminal history background, which is quickly evident on their bail phone call with pretrial officers.
 Meanwhile, when an arrested person has a handful of risk factors, they necessitate a more extended conversation, making judges less likely to be able to tell the difference between someone who has a low score in the moderate group (e.g., a 6) and someone who has a high score in the moderate group (e.g., a 13).

-choices do not erode the effect (see Figure A.5).
-Since cases with scores of 14 receive lenient bail only 16% of the time, crossing the threshold in the post-period makes the case almost twice as likely to receive lenient bail (even though the underlying risk prediction is very similar).
+Calonico, Cattaneo, and Titiunik (2014) and Calonico, Cattaneo, and Farrell (2020) for optimal bandwidth selection as well as robust bias-corrected confidence intervals and inference procedures.
+This approach yields a 12.7 percentage point effect, demonstrated in Figure 6.
+Since cases with scores of 14 receive lenient bail only 16% of the time, crossing the threshold in the post-period makes the case 80% more likely to receive lenient bail (even though the underlying risk prediction is very similar).

 If the only factor that changed across the moderate-high threshold was the lenient bail recommendation, the regression discontinuity estimate would be equivalent to the recommendation effect of interest.
 However, two other factors change discontinuously across the threshold.
 First, the risk level given to judges for the case changes.
 Cases scored as 14 receive a high risk label and no recommendation, but cases scored as 13 receive a moderate risk level and a lenient recommendation.
-Second, Figure A.6 shows that while most characteristics do not display a sharp discontinuity around the critical threshold in the post-period, one exception is prior felony convictions.
+Second, Figure A.2 shows that while most characteristics do not display a sharp discontinuity around the critical threshold in the post-period, one exception is prior felony convictions.
 Defendants with cases that are marginally high risk are discontinuously more likely to have a prior felony conviction than defendants with cases that are marginally moderate risk.
-Therefore, the estimated 13.7 percentage point effect is some combination of the effect of changing risk levels, the effect of a prior felony conviction, and the effect of the recommendation.
+Therefore, the estimated 12.7 percentage point effect is some combination of the effect of changing risk levels, the effect of a prior felony conviction, and the effect of the recommendation.

 I can disentangle the recommendation effect from the other two components by leveraging the fact that I can observe bail decisions around the same discontinuity in the pre-period.
 In a regression discontinuity design, a central assumption is that nothing but the treatment (the presence of lenient recommendations, in my case) changes discontinuously at the threshold.
 My differences-in-discontinuities approach weakens this assumption, allowing for discontinuities at the threshold (confounders) as long as those same discontinuities are present in both time periods (Grembi, Nannicini, and Troiano 2016).
 Risk levels were present in the pre-period, and the movement in covariates across the risk score distribution was similar.
-In particular, Figure A.7 shows that the discontinuous uptick in the likelihood of prior felony conviction is nearly identical in the pre-period and the post-period, supporting the validity of differences-in-discontinuities assumptions in this setting.
+In particular, Figure A.3 shows that the discontinuous uptick in the likelihood of prior felony conviction is nearly identical in the pre-period and the post-period, supporting the validity of differences-in-discontinuities assumptions in this setting.